cap-alt-delete/website-portfolio-2021spring/assets.md

               title: INDIE FLOWER
               user: Kimberly Geswein

-3. Café Image taken at Vitals Coffee, Manhattan Beach, United States
+3. Café Image taken at Vitals Coffee, Manhattan Beach, United States - USED

 (Annotations) To be used for background of café section